srinadhharshanjan/Python_Training/README.md

 UI Components	.draw() can differ for buttons, sliders, checkboxes File Readers	.read() method works for CSV, JSON, or TXT readers

+Day_21

+Lambda Functions (Anonymous Functions)
+✅ What are they?
+A lambda function is a small, anonymous function created using the lambda keyword.
+It can have any number of arguments, but only one expression.

+Syntax:
+lambda arguments: expression

+Where it's used:
+When a short function is needed temporarily, like in map(), filter(), or sorting.

+Used in GUI buttons, data transformation, or sorting custom objects.

+map(function, iterable)
+✅ What is map()?
+Applies a function to every item in an iterable (like a list, tuple).

+Returns a map object (which can be converted to list, tuple, etc.)

+map(function, iterable)

+Real-World Use:
+Converting all user inputs from string to int

+Applying discounts to a list of prices

+Converting temperature values

+filter(function, iterable)
+✅ What is filter()?
+Returns only those items from an iterable for which the function returns True

+Good for extracting a subset of data

+filter(function, iterable)
+Real-World Use:
+Filtering valid email addresses

+Keeping students who passed

+Removing empty or zero values

+4. reduce(function, iterable)
+✅ What is reduce()?
+Applies a function cumulatively to the items of an iterable.

+Unlike map() and filter(), it reduces the iterable to a single value.

+To use reduce(), you must import it from functools.

+from functools import reduce
+reduce(function, iterable)

+Real-World Use:
+Summing values

+Finding factorial

+Combining strings

+Aggregating scores, profits, etc.

+Comparison Table
+Feature			lambda			map()		filter()				reduce()
+Use Case	Create quick function	Transform values	Filter values based on condition	Reduce to single value Returns			Function	map object (iterator)	filter object (iterator)		Single value Import?
+No			No		No					Yes (functools)
+Can use lambda?		✅ Yes			✅ Yes		✅ Yes					✅ Yes

+Real-World Applications
+Use Case				Tool Used
+Clean up user data			map(), lambda, strip()
+Filter valid email addresses		filter()
+Aggregate total sales from data		reduce()
+Remove empty responses from survey	filter()
+Increase salary by 10%			map()
+Calculate average, sum, or product	reduce()

+Day - 22
+Theory: What is a Decorator?
+A decorator is a function that takes another function as input, adds extra functionality, and returns the new function — without modifying the original function's code.

+Think of decorators as wrapping functions — like giving your game character an extra power-up without changing who they are.

+How It Works
+@my_decorator applies the wrapper function around say_hello.

+This is function wrapping.

+What is a Decorator?
+A decorator is a higher-order function — it takes another function as an argument, adds some functionality to it, and returns a new function.
+It's a form of metaprogramming, meaning your code modifies other parts of your code.

+Why Use Decorators?
+They allow code reuse, separation of concerns, and dynamic behavior extension of functions or methods without modifying their source code.

+Common use cases include:

+Logging

+Caching

+Access control / authentication

+Input validation

+Performance monitoring

+Pre/post conditions for testing

+In Code Terms:
+A decorator is a function that:

+Takes another function as input,

+Adds some new behavior to it (before or after),

+Then returns the updated function.

+def decorator_function(original_function):
+    def wrapper_function(*args, **kwargs):
+        # Code before function
+        result = original_function(*args, **kwargs)
+        # Code after function
+        return result
+    return wrapper_function

+What is **kwargs in Python?
+**kwargs stands for "keyword arguments".
+It allows a function to accept any number of named arguments (i.e., arguments passed with a name, like age=25), and it collects them into a dictionary.

+Real-World Use Cases

+Use Case			Example
+Logging				@log_action 	logs calls to a function Access Control			@login_required in Django
+Timing				@timer 		decorator to measure execution time Testing				@pytest.mark.skip, @unittest.skip
+Web Frameworks			Flask uses @app.route('/home') to define endpoints Game Mechanics			@boost, @shield for dynamic player state changes